Skip to main content -> -> New release Nov 30th. See news

 - control click on a part to add it to the selection.

-- drag on the desktop to draw a box enclosing a number of parts.
+- drag on the background to draw a box enclosing a number of parts.

 - to make a copy of a Part or several Parts, make a selection and hold CONTROL while dragging.